Can I Build a Sustainable Home with a VA Loan?

 Can I get financing for this?

 Unfortunately, it’s almost all up to the lender’s discretion as to whether or not they’ll finance a project like this.
+(You're definitely going to want to have an idea of how much construction would cost you before you get in touch with them.)
 So, there’s not really a set roadmap for folks interested in pursuing these sorts of projects.

 Knowing upfront what your unconventional eco residence might cost and considering alternative options to construction—such as the Federal Housing Authority’s Energy Efficient Mortgage program—may be worth your while.